hazlamahedich/strike2/README.md

 - **Automated Follow-ups**: Smart scheduling and content generation.
 - **Company Analysis**: Automated web scraping and AI analysis of company websites to provide strategic insights for lead conversion.
 - **Chatbot Assistant**: Integrated with the user manual for contextual help and natural language database queries.
+- **Language Model Management**: Configure and manage multiple language models from different providers with detailed usage tracking and cost analysis.

 ## Campaign Management